Wahaj-Developer/Mini-JavaScript-Exercises/README.md

 Armstrong Number: Checks if a number is an Armstrong number.

 Armstrong Numbers in an Interval: Finds all Armstrong numbers within a given interval.

+12. Palindrome Check
+Palindrome: Checks if a string is a palindrome using array methods and for loops.

+13. Character Occurrence
+Character Occurrence: Counts the number of occurrences of a specific character in a string.

+14. String Operations
+Starts and Ends With: Checks if a string starts and ends with specific characters.

+Substring Check: Checks if a string contains a specific substring.

+Capitalize First Letter: Converts the first letter of a string to uppercase.

+15. Vowel Count
+Count Vowels: Counts the number of vowels in a string using regular expressions.